 6. Do not accept any settlement offers from the insurance company before speaking with an attorney.
 It is common for insurance companies to quickly offer the injured party a small fraction of what they would be owed if they filed a lawsuit.
 Don’t sign anything, give a recorded statement, or accept an offer without speaking to a car accident attorney.
 By doing so, you could potentially cost yourself tens or even hundreds of thousands of dollars.

 What to Do After a Car Accident That Is Your Fault

 Often, it’s not totally or immediately clear who was at fault for a car accident, so it’s wise to follow all of the steps outlined in the section above.
 Even if the police determined that you were at fault for a crash, they may have been mistaken, or it could turn out that you were only partially responsible.
 There is nothing to lose, and potentially much to gain, from erring on the side of caution in these situations.

 You may later learn that you were only 50 percent at fault for the crash, in which case you could be able to recover compensation through an insurance claim or lawsuit.
-After contacting your insurance company and receiving medical attention, your next call should be to a personal injury attorney who can help you figure out who is liable for the accident.
+After contacting your insurance company and receiving medical attention, your next call should be to a Houston car accident attorney who can help you figure out who is liable for the accident.

 For over 45 years, Jim Adler & Associates has been hammering insurance companies who try to take advantage of Texans injured in car and truck accidents.
 We have helped thousands of people recover compensation for medical bills, auto repairs, lost wages, and other damages.
 Best of all, we do not charge upfront or by the hour: we get paid only if we win for you, and that money comes out of a favorable settlement or jury verdict, not your pocket.